yoeo/scala-explained/classes.md

 ### Importing object members

-An `object` **member can be imported** in an other file or an other execution context using the following syntax:
+An `object`'s **member can be imported** in an other file or an other namespace using the following syntax:
 `import packagename.ObjectName.objectMember`

 That is demonstrated in the example bellow.